 Radiation Oncology is the branch of cancer therapy which makes use of a high-energy radiation beam to target and destroy the cancer cells and stop their replication inside the body.
 Radiation therapy can be used alone or as an adjunct therapy along with surgery and chemotherapy for the management of cancer.

 The department has upgraded its technology time to time and currently offering the entire range of radiation oncology service, including, 3D conformal radiotherapy, IMRT, IGRT, VMAT, SRS, SRT, SBRT, total body irradiation, brachytherapy-intracavitary and interstitial implants.

-Patients with other comorbidities are treated under a single roof, as Manipal Hospitals Bangalore is one of the best hospitals offering multidisciplinary care not only in oncology but well supported by all super speciality departments and highly advanced diagnostic departments.
+Patients with other comorbidities are treated under a single roof, as Manipal Hospitals is an Oncology Hospital in Bangalore offering multidisciplinary care not only in oncology but well supported by all super speciality departments and highly advanced diagnostic departments.

 The department is one of the leading centres in the field of brachytherapy (insertion of radioactive implants in the tissue)